 Mix toothpaste with something tasty

 If the toothpaste tastes too strong, you can make it slightly more palatable by mixing in a bit of liquid from canned tuna or some wet food.
 Alternatively, you can buy pet toothpaste with a special flavor.

 Most vets suggest that brushing once a week is enough to prevent plaque, cavities, and periodontal disease.

 No!
 The fluoride in your toothpaste is toxic, and a big, sturdy brush can easily do a lot of damage to the tender mouth of a cat.

-If brushing is not an option, you can combat bacterial growth by purchasing plaque wipes and a good dental water.
+If brushing is not an option, you can combat bacterial growth by purchasing plaque wipes and a vet approved dental water.